Developers with ideas about how Wokingham Borough Council (WBC) can meet its zero carbon obligations are being invited to submit their thoughts.

-It has two outline planning applications of its own within the borough which have already been submitted – for 87 homes at Winnersh Farm and 130 at Toutley East respectively.
+It has two outline planning applications of its own within the borough which have already been submitted – for 87 homes at Winnersh Farm and 130 at Toutley East.

 The appointed developer will need to secure reserve matters planning consent for both.

-WBC is looking for the most feasible option for reduction of carbon operational performance, and the developments must be gas free and have the high water efficiency standards.
+WBC is looking for the most feasible option for reduction of carbon operational performance and the developments must be gas free and have high water efficiency standards.
 The council also wants a biodiversity net gain of at least 10 per cent on both sites.

 Potential contractors will have to explain their proposals for embodied carbon reduction and reducing carbon emissions associated with the construction and the costs involved.

 The market engagement document states: “We would like to hear supplier views on what the council should consider with regard to developing these sites in the best possible way.